metabypass/captcha-solver-go/README.md

 ```

 1. Go to [Application Section](https://app.metabypass.tech/application)
-2. You can see credentials like below image
+2. You can see credentials like the below image